New York Mayor asks Obama, Congress for $35 million to protect Trump

-New York Mayor Bill de Blasio is asking government officials for $35 million to cover the cost of protecting President-elect Donald Trump until the inauguration.
+New York Mayor Bill de Blasio is asking government officials for $35 million to cover the cost of protecting President-elect Donald Trump until the inauguration -- an amount that comes to roughly $500,00 a day.

 CNNMoney reported last month that protecting Trump and his family was costing New York City more than $1 million a day.
 The new figure from de Blasio reflects updated budgeting, a person familiar with the plan told CNN.

-At a news conference Monday, de Blasio said he would send letters to President Barack Obama, Congress and administration officials to "formally initiate" a reimbursement process for security costs from Nov.
+De Blasio said at a news conference Monday that he would send letters to President Barack Obama, Congress and administration officials to "formally initiate" a reimbursement process for security costs from Nov.
 8, election day, through Jan.
 20.

+Trump's primary residence and his transition team's base of operations are located is located in a skyscraper in midtown, a neighborhood filled with "hundreds of thousands of people ... at any given moment," according to the letter.

+"This is a highly-trafficked, dense urban environment, and one that presents an unprecedented and unique target for potential terrorist activity," de Blasio wrote in a letter to Congress.
+He lists nearby landmarks like Tiffany's, Louis Vuitton, Central Park and St. Patrick's Cathedral.
+"No other President in modern history has had his primary residence located in such a densely-populated neighborhood."

+He cites a 1976 federal code that only allows cities of up to 7,000 people to seek reimbursement for such costs.
+The letter says the caps on reimbursement under that act are "drastically inadequate in this case."

+De Blasio's letters also say Congress appropriated funds to reimburse local agencies in 2009 for costs related to presidential transition security.

-De Blasio also said he spoke with Steven Mnuchin, Trump's choice for Treasury Secretary, about the request.
+De Blasio on Monday said he has also spoken with Steven Mnuchin, Trump's choice for Treasury Secretary, about the request.
 De Blasio said Mnuchin "fully understood that there was a real important discussion to be had on how we deal with reimbursement issues going forward."

 Related: Protecting Donald Trump costs New York City more than $1 million a day